BenNorsk/DonElonAI/README.md

 ## Download The Don Elon AI
 The Don Elon AI will be available on the Apple App store for download soon.

+## Participate In The Don Elon AI
+For the price of one Bitcoin, you may add yourself as a character to the App.
+Also, it is possible to purchase a share NFT and participate in the profits of the game.
+As NFT shareholder, you get exclusive access to shareholders-only WhatsApp and Discord groups.
+These features will be available soon.

 ## Website & Social Media
 Follow us on our social media profiles for more updates:
 <ul>